SamyuthaPotharaju/Flixster2/README.md

-# Project 3: Flixster Part 2
+# Flixster 2
 Flixster with added networking capabilites

-Submitted by: Samyutha Potharaju

-Flixster2 is an app that introduces networking to the Flixster Movie browsing app
+Flixster2 introduces networking to the Flixster Movie browsing app

-Time spent: 6 hours spent in total

-## Required Features
+## Features

-The following **required** functionality is completed:

-- [x] Implement network call and table view to display a list of movies currently playing (title, description, image)
+- Implemented network call and table view to display a list of movies currently playing (title, description, image)
-- [x] App has a collection view with the same list of movies
+- App has a collection view with the same list of movies
-- [x] Uses a tab bar controller to switch between collection view and table view screens
+- Uses a tab bar controller to switch between collection view and table view screens

-The following **optional** features are implemented:

-- [ ] Make an additional network call to another end-point.
-- [ ] Allow users to scroll when context items are off-screen (table view implemention)

-The following **additional** features are implemented:

-- [x] List anything else that you can get done to improve the app functionality!
+Future improvements:

-I could improve app functionality by adding a swipe feature to go from one collection view cell to another
+- [x] Adding swipe functionality to go from one collection view cell to another

 ## Video Walkthrough